rajitharr7/Elk-Project/README.md

   Easily configure multiple servers and enable automation

 The playbook implements the following tasks:

-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
+In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._

 1. Creat virtual machines and other network infrastructure like Network security group, load balancer elc..
 2. Download and configure elk-docker container
 3. Push the configuration to the web servers